aitorzaldua/gaja/README.md

-To use the gaja.wevhapp, please, download and install the Holochain Launcher.
+To use gaja.wevhapp, please, download and install the Holochain Launcher.

 Installing the Launcher: